bezborodow/celtic-knot/README.md

 #### `Knot::Grid`

 The grid is a [`Matrix`](https://ruby-doc.org/stdlib-3.0.2/libdoc/matrix/rdoc/Matrix.html) of cells.
-The grid can be nagivated with absolute coordinates using the `position(x, y)` method and nearby cells accessed relatively using the `rel(x, y)` method.
+The grid can be nagivated with absolute coordinates using the `position(i, j)` method and nearby cells accessed relatively using the `rel(i, j)` method.

 #### `Knot::Cell`